 Homemade monkey does take a little bit of time to prepare but trust me when I say that from scratch versions are way better than any shortcut versions.
 You will smell this gooey, tropical paradise bubbling away in your oven and you will thank me.

-For more deliciously sweet breakfast recipes, try these baked brown butter beignets with orange brown butter glaze and this apple cider coffee cake.
+For more deliciously sweet breakfast recipes, try these baked brown butter beignets with orange brown butter glaze.